thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 ## Learning by experience

-Learning by experience was the preferred way for most people I talked to.
-I could easily see why.
-This is probably the default way all of us learn on the job because we don't have to do anything to make it happen.
+Learning by experience was the preferred way for most people I talked to and I could easily see why.
+It's the default way we learn on the job and we don't even have to do anything to make it happen.
+It's a natural process.
 In fact, as the great Julius Cesar once said, «Ut est rerum omnium magister usus» which translates to "experience is the best teacher".

-But is learning by experience enough by itself ?

-In my opinion, I don't think so.
-Learning by experience can be exceptionally great when working in a fast paced environnement where the type of problems you work on changes very often.
-But for most people who work in a steady environment, the learning by experience process can be very slow.
+Learning by experience is great because it happens naturally on the job.
+It doesn't require us to spend any additional time or effort outside of what is already required by our job.
+It can be exceptionally great when working in a fast paced environnement were the type of problems we work on changes very often.
+Unfortunately, that's not always the case for everybody.

-Even when I was not able to find time to learn after work anymore, I was still learning by experience while doing my job.
-But it was not enough.
-I wasn't satisfied with it because it depended a lot on what I was working on at the moment.
-When I was working on something new, a new technology or a new framework, I was learning a lot.
-But it was not the case when I was just applying what I already knew.
+In fact, when working in a steady environnement, learning by experience can be very slow and limited.
+And  it also depends a lot on the job we are doing at the moment.
+For me personally, even when I was not able to find time to learn after work anymore, I was still able to learn by experience when doing my job.
+But it was not enough because I was learning only when working on something new, a new technology or a new framework which does not happen very often.
+Most of the time, I was just applying what I already knew.

-But the biggest problem for me with the learning by experience approach is the feeling that I am in a passive mode.
-It put me in a situation when I am not in control of what I learn.
-I am only learning when faced with problems I don't know how to solve already.
-I am not learning to avoid potential problems nor to innovate.
+Another problem I had with only learning by experience was the feeling that I was not in control of what I was learning.
+I was not innovating anymore.
+I was only learning when faced with problems I didn't already know how to solve.

-As we can see, learning by experience alone was not enough for me.
-I needed an approach that would allow me to keep learning more than what is required to do my job.
+All these problems convinced me that learning by experience alone wasn't enough for me.
+I need an approach that would me to keep learning more than just what is required to the job.

 ## Learning on my own time

-Some people I talked to were able to find outside of work to keep learning.
+Some people I talked to were able to find time outside of work to keep learning.
 When I asked them how they did it, most told me they used the time after their kids have gone to bed or early in the morning.

-Unfortunately, that answer was not that useful to me because it was exactly what I was struggling with.
-I did not see how I could possibly make it work.
-With my family in the mix, my schedule was already packed.
+Unfortunately, that answer was not very useful to me because it was exactly what I was already struggling with.
+I did not see how I could possibly make it work with already packed schedule.

-I wake up my day at 5 a.m.
-From 5 a.m to 6 a.m, I go through my waking up routine, meditation and some stretching exercices to get my day going.
-From 6 a.m to 6 p.m, it's a 12h work timespan for me: 8h on my regular job, one hour exercising and the rest on my passion project.
+In fact, I start my day at 5 a.m.
+From 5 a.m to 6 a.m, I go through my waking up routine which includes some meditation and stretching exercices to get my day going.
+6 a.m to 6 p.m, is my 12h work timespan: 8h on my regular job, one hour exercising and the rest on my passion project.

-When I am done working at 6 p.m, I try to spend the next 3 hours playing with my kid.
+After I am done working at 6 p.m, I try to spend the next 3 hours playing with my kid.
 Beside getting him to daycare, that's the only time I spend with him on weekdays.
 So, those 3 hours are sacred.
 After he goes to bed, I try to spend 9 p.m to 10 p.m with my wife as much as I can.
 10 p.m to 10:30 pm is planning time for the next day.
 And at 11 p.m, the day is over.
 I go to bed and hit restart the next morning at 5 a.m.

 I have to admit that these last two paragraphs make my life feel very boring.
 But they pretty sum up why I was not able to find time to learn outside of work on weekdays.
 And when it comes to weekends, my wife once scolded me because I was spending as much time working on weekdays than on weekends.
 Since then, I try to make sure my weekends as light as possible.
 On Saturday, I can spend a couple of hours working on my passion project but on Sunday, it is prohibited.
 I don't do anything related to work on Sunday.
 It is off the limit.